 Don’t forget to budget for the costs of microphones (often way more expensive than recorders), cables, adapters, power supplies and batteries, tripods, wind protection (can also be pricey if you don’t make your own), carrying cases, and possibly pre-amplifiers or mixers.
 All of these add to the space needs of your equipment.

 Recorders capable of nature recording generally fall into one of several categories.
-I refer to these as “pocket recorders,” “handheld recorders,” and “professional recorders.”
+I refer to these as “pocket recorders”, “handheld recorders” and “professional recorders.”
 Pocket recorders have limited features, and a low price point, which means less expensive (i.e., lower quality) pre-amps.
-They are small, light and easy to carry, but often lack the ability to record in multiple formats or attach external mics.
-They will, in most cases, do a better job than your smartphone.
-Olympus and Sony used to make some very nice pocket recorders (e.g., the Sony PCM-M10, the Olympus LS-11), but they have been discontinued and their replacements don’t seem as high of quality.
-Examples of pocket recorders worth considering include the Tascam DR-05X, the Tascam DR-07X, the Zoom F1-LP, the Zoom F2, the Zoom H1n, and the Zoom H2n.
+They are small, light and easy to carry, but may lack the ability to record in multiple formats or attach external mics.
+They will, in some cases, do a better job than your smartphone.
+Olympus and Sony used to make some very nice pocket recorders (e.g., the Sony PCM-M10, the Olympus LS-11), but they have been discontinued, and their replacements don’t seem as high of quality.
+Examples of pocket recorders worth considering include the Sony PCM-A10, Tascam DR-05X, the Tascam DR-07X, the Zoom H1n, and the Zoom H2n and H2n essential.

 Do you have any recommendations on equipment for extremely cold environments… Ive been looking at the mixpre3 and f6, but now you got me wondering… Say I want to record birch trees cracking at minus 30-40c, sounds of ice sheets etc. Hadnt really thought about how cold will affect battery drain etc.